Wanssss1/BOFs/ShadowCreds-unPAC-BOF/README.md

 Shadow Credentials attack BOF for Cobalt Strike and Havoc.

+> **Note:** This code was developed using my knowledge of Windows internals, Kerberos, and Active Directory, with assistance from Claude Code.
+It is the researcher's responsibility to understand and improve the code according to their needs.

 **Complete attack chain:** Shadow Credentials → PKINIT → UnPAC-the-hash → Cleanup msDS-KeyCredentialLink

 ## Demo